Top 4 ways VR is Improving Healthcare

 Boosting up the recovery process post-traumatic strokes

-It is globally realized that until the last decade a patient who survived a stroke initiates rehabilitation, Recently, VR apps enable patients to practice how to move their fingers or lift their arms in a fun fashion with the help of VR technology.
-Although in reality patients do not carry out the movement, their attention, motivation, and engagement subsequently improved with audio-visual feedback, which could result in speedy recovery of traumatized nervous systems.
+It is globally realised that until the last decade a patient who survived a stroke initiates rehabilitation, Recently, VR apps enable patients to practice how to move their fingers or lift their arms in a fun fashion with the help of VR technology.
+Although in reality patients do not carry out the movement, their attention, motivation, and engagement subsequently improved with audio-visual feedback, which could result in speedy recovery of traumatised nervous systems.